MasterToast10/research-workflow/docs/templates.md

 There is also a Forkable GitHub Repository that is ready to be used as a template and optimized for use within the workflow.
 First, [create a free GitHub Account](https://github.com/join) and then simply [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) from [this repository](https://github.com/MasterToast10/str-templates-forkable) and clone it into your computer via VS Code ([tutorial here](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository)).
 ## First Run with MikTeX on Visual Studio Code
-Before you experiment with the content in your cloned repository, you must first initialize MikTeX by making sure that [MikTeX Console is running](https://miktex.org/howto/miktex-console) and then opening and compiling the `research_title-journal.tex` and `research_title-traditional.tex` files by pressing <kbd>Ctrl</kbd>+<kbd>S</kbd>.
+Before you experiment with the content in your cloned repository, you must first initialize MikTeX by making sure that [MikTeX Console is running](https://miktex.org/howto/miktex-console) and compiling the `research_title-journal.tex` and `research_title-traditional.tex` files on Visual Studio Code by [opening](https://code.visualstudio.com/Docs/editor/editingevolved) and pressing <kbd>Ctrl</kbd>+<kbd>S</kbd> on each file.
 ## Traditional Paper
 The Traditional Paper Template provides almost every macro required to write a properly formatted and complete paper, as well as writing tips from various sources.
 Simply follow and delete each `TODO` comment in the file, filling in the content sections.